rcalixte/wayland-book/src/surfaces-in-depth/subsurfaces.md

 OpenGL surface for your primary application interface and using subsurfaces to render window decorations in software, or moving around parts of the UI without having to redraw on the client.
-With the assistance of hardware planes, the compositor, too, might not even have to redraw anything for updates your subsurfaces.
+With the assistance of hardware planes, the compositor, too, might not even have to redraw anything for updating your subsurfaces.
 On embedded systems in particular, this can be especially useful when it fits your use-case.
 A cleverly designed application can take advantage of subsurfaces to be very efficient.